projectHocKi6/notes/README.md

-# Notes App

-This is a note-taking app for learning Android development.
+This is a note-taking app written in Kotlin using MVVM architecture.